UA Procedures for Establishing Residency Status

 In order to obtain resident status for tuition purposes, a student must:

-- Demonstrate US citizenship or Permanent Residency or approved DACA status.
+- Demonstrate US citizenship or Permanent Residency.

 - Establish their legal domicile in Arizona for at least one year immediately preceding the last day of registration for the semester for which the student proposes to attend the University.